Orestis (region): History

 An abundance of Mycenaean findings (both imported and locally made) from the late Bronze Age have been unearthed from various tombs in the region of Orestis.
 These include pottery, weapons, pins, brooches, as well as Linear B inscriptions.

 Appian and Hesiod mention about the origins of the Argead dynasty of the Macedonian royal house that they were descendants of Argeas from Orestis, the later being son of the eponymous Macedon.
 The Argeads then wandered from Orestis to Lower Macedonia, where they founded the ancient Greek kingdom of Macedon.
 Also according to Appian, Argos Orestikon (in modern Orestida), rather than the Peloponnesian Argos, was the homeland of the Argead dynasty.

 Both 6th century geographer Hecataeus and later Strabo identified the Orestea as Molossian population of the Epirote group.
 A 6th century BC silver finger ring bearing the common Orestian name "Antiochus", was found in the Dodona sanctuary.
 During the Peloponnesian War, a thousand Orestians led by King Antiochus, accompanied the Parauaeans of Epirus.

 Around 370-365 BC Orestis was associated with the kingdom of Epirus possibly seeking protection from Illyrian tribes but also due to the expansion of Macedon.
 Like most of Upper Macedonia, Orestis only became part of Macedon after the early 4th century BC.
-This change possible happened during the reign of Philip II of Macedon.
+This change possibly happened during the reign of Philip II of Macedon.

 Natives of the region were: Pausanias of Orestis, the lover and assassin of Philip II, and three of Alexander's prominent diadochi: Perdiccas (son of Orontes), Seleucus I Nicator (son of Antiochus), his uncle Ptolemy, and the sons of a noble from Orestis named Alexander; Craterus and Amphoterus.

 The region became independent again in 196 BC, when the Romans, after defeating Philip V (r.
 221–179 BC), declared the Orestae free because they had supported the Roman cause in the recent war against Macedon.